fr3nd/wordcount-cluster/README.md

 ## Solution

 To solve this problem I've prioritized simplicity over a fully featured solution.
-One of reasons why I adopted this approach is the lack of a good Internet connection on my current location.
+One of the reasons why I have adopted this approach is the lack of a good Internet connection on my current location.

-I've decided to use [Docker Swarm](https://www.docker.com/products/docker-swarm) as a clustering solution because of its simplicity, the integration with Docker and easy of use.
+I've decided to use [Docker Swarm](https://www.docker.com/products/docker-swarm) as a clustering solution because of its simplicity, the integration with Docker and easiness of use.
 The initial problem didn't require other more complex solutions with more features.

 The *map-reduce* wordcount program has been written in python and it has its own github repository and Docker Hub automated build: